 Meatless Monday continues to sprout in corporate, hospital, and K-12 school and college cafeterias.
 Started in 2003 in the United States, Meatless Monday is now present in countries not known for being bastions of veganism, including Hong Kong, Kuwait, South Africa, Sri Lanka, Korea, Slovakia, and Japan.

-In fact, research indicates three times as many people are willing to cut their meat consumption by 50% as opposed to those willing to eliminate it entirely, according to the nonprofit research organization Faunalytics.
+Research indicates three times as many people are willing to cut their meat consumption by 50% as opposed to those willing to eliminate it entirely, according to the nonprofit research organization Faunalytics.
 The results from a 2012 FGI survey indicate Meatless Monday inspires people to cut back on meat consumption and to eat more plant-based food.
-This data suggests promoting a reduction in meat consumption over total abstention may result in healthier eating habits and the largest reduction of animals killed for food.
+This data suggests promoting a reduction in meat consumption over total abstention may result in healthier eating habits and the most significant reduction of animals killed for food.

 Additional research on the impact of Meatless Monday would further bolster its case.
 Researchers should conduct pre- and post-surveys in cafeterias to accumulate data on what works.
 What type of plant-based food is being served?
 What if the meals provided are low-grade examples of, for example, a plant-based burger?
-Is it possible bad examples of meat alternatives may cause participants to permanently dismiss plant-based meats?
+Is it possible bad examples of plant-based meat may cause participants to permanently dismiss it?
 Are affordable, convenient, and taste, texture, and smell comparable meat alternatives being provided?
 Which Meatless Monday options are most popular?
 (An Impossible Burger, although less healthy and more costly than broccoli, will likely be more popular with students.)
-What are people’s perceptions of the plant-based meals?
-How many people are changing habits?
+What are people’s perceptions of the plant-based meals served?
+How many people are changing eating habits as a result of the introduction?
 How many people are sustaining changes?
-What is the end result in terms of animals saved, reduction in carbon footprints, and health care costs?
+What is the result in terms of animals saved, reduction in carbon footprints, and health care costs?

 This data should be aggregated and used to persuade corporations, hospitals, and schools to participate and legislators to subsidize Meatless Monday campaigns to reduce health care costs and climate change.
 Further, animal advocacy organizations should use the data to either validate, revise, or end their promotion of the campaigns based on the results.